kglw-dot-net/phase1/setlists/_posts/2017-11-23-big-top-luna-park-sydney-australia.md

 12. Altered Beast IV

 13. Robot Stop
-    (With snippets of `Hot Water' and `Master of the Universe' by Hawkwind)
+    (With snippets of 'Hot Water' and 'Master of the Universe' by Hawkwind)

 14. Gamma Knife